Atropa bella-donna: Toxicity

 Deadly nightshade is one of the most toxic plants known, and its use by mouth increases risk in numerous clinical conditions, such as complications of pregnancy, cardiovascular diseases, gastrointestinal disorders, and psychiatric disorders, among others.
 All parts of the plant contain tropane alkaloids; roots have up to 1.3%, (Note: Fresh weight percentages.
 Dry weight percentages would cut these figures roughly in half.) leaves 1.2%, stalks 0.65%, flowers 0.6%, ripe berries 0.7%, and seeds 0.4% tropane alkaloids; leaves reach maximal alkaloid content when the plant is budding and flowering, roots are most poisonous in the end of the plant's vegetation period.
 The nectar is used by bees to make honey that also contains tropane alkaloids.
 The berries pose the greatest danger to children because they look attractive and have a somewhat sweet taste.
 The root of the plant is generally the most toxic part, though this can vary from one specimen to another.

 The active agents in deadly nightshade, atropine, hyoscine (scopolamine), and hyoscyamine, have anticholinergic properties.
 The symptoms of poisoning include dilated pupils, sensitivity to light, blurred vision, tachycardia, loss of balance, staggering, headache, rash, flushing, severely dry mouth and throat, slurred speech, urinary retention, constipation, confusion, hallucinations, delirium, and convulsions.
 In 2009, A. bella-donna berries were mistaken for blueberries by an adult woman; the six berries she ate were documented to result in severe anticholinergic syndrome.
 The deadly symptoms are caused by disruption by the atropine of the parasympathetic nervous system's ability to regulate involuntary activities, such as sweating, breathing, and heart rate.
 The antidote for belladonna poisoning is an anticholinesterase (such as physostigmine) or a cholinomimetic (such as pilocarpine), the same as for atropine.

 Atropa bella-donna is also toxic to many domestic animals, causing narcosis and paralysis.
 However, cattle and rabbits eat the plant seemingly without suffering harmful effects.
-In humans, its anticholinergic properties will cause the disruption of cognitive capacities, such as memory and learning.
+In humans, its anticholinergic properties cause the disruption of cognitive capacities, such as memory and learning.

 Due to its toxicity, it is advised to not handle the plant without the use of gloves.
 It is also cautioned to not eat the plant.
 Even in extremely small doses, when consumed, the toxicity can lead to death.
 In addition to this, Atropa has been known to have negative psychological effects on those that come into contact with it.
 Alongside the side effects of insomnia, local paralysis, and dizziness, are the interchanging states of mind swinging from excitement to absolute rabidness.